-The players of Assassins Creed Origins are experiencing issues with the game's CPU usage.
-Although the game is known for using too many of the computer's resources, cracker Voksi reports that what is really to blame is the development and distribution company's efforts to protect against piracy.
+Assassins Creed Origins players are having trouble using the CPU from the game.
+Although the game is known for using too many of the computer resources, Voksi cracker says that what really blames is the development and distribution company's efforts to protect against piracy.

-Those who deal with it theme, γνωρίζουν ότι η προστασία της Denuvo has gone on a walk, and so Ubisoft allegedly has called for reinforcement forces that stick to the most powerful engines.
+Those who deal with the matter know that their protection Denuvo has gone on a walk, and so Ubisoft allegedly has called for reinforcement forces that stick to the most powerful engines.

 "It is an anti-consumer and disgusting move."

 There is a war on the Internet.
-On one side are game companies, publishers and Companies protection against piracy, and on the other hand, people who for different reasons want to play or try games for free.
+On the one hand, game companies, publishers and anti-piracy companies, and people who, for different reasons, want to play or try games for free.

-Even though the two teams are free to fight in any way they choose, there are collateral casualties as well.
-Those who pay for their games are in just as much trouble as those who use cracked software.
+Although both teams are free to fight in a way they choose, there are collateral losses.
+Those who pay for their games are equally at risk with those who use broken software.

 In the last few days, some of his players Assassin's Creed Origins they reported too many problems playing the game.